giuseppeiacono/OCP-Java-SE-8/object_orientation/README.md

 ## Instanceof operator
 The instanceof operator **CANNOT BE USED** if there is no relationship between the object and the type compared!!!

-If you do it, you'll get a compilation error as shown it the example below:
+If you do it, you'll get a compilation error as shown in the example below:

 > ```java
 > File f = new File("myFile.txt");